Inflation targeting means Central Banks are responsible for using monetary policy to keep inflation close to the agreed target (usually around 2%).

-Since the mid-1990s, inflation targeting has become widely adopted by developed economies, such as UK, US, and Eurozone.
-Inflation targets were introduced to help reduce inflation expectations and help avoid the periods of high inflation which can destabilise an economy.
-However, since the recession of 2008 and consequent unemployment, people have begun to question the importance attached to inflation targets and are worried that a strict commitment to low inflation can conflict with other more important macroeconomic objectives.
+Since the mid-1990s, inflation targeting has become widely adopted by developed economies, such as UK, US, and the Eurozone.
+Inflation targets were introduced to help reduce inflation expectations and help avoid the periods of high inflation which destabilised economies in the 1970s and 80s.
+However, since the recession of 2008, economists have begun to question the importance attached to inflation targets and are worried that a strict commitment to low inflation can conflict with other more important macroeconomic objectives.

 - UK.
 The Bank of England has an inflation target of CPI = 2% +/-1.
 They also have a remit to consider wider macroeconomic issues such as output and unemployment